Given the Choice of Experiencing Pain and Nothing, I Would choosePain.

-The mercury lingered in the mid to high 90’s.
+The mercury lingered in the high 90s.
 We had been humping since 0430, and now there was the added pressure of a rarely seen officer observing us; our platoon leader, 2nd Lt.
 Harris.
 He stood like a recruiting poster, about six feet, square jaw, and solid build, with gold bars on his collar and cap.
 His olive drab fatigues were starched and creased to the point that I believe his uniform would stand erect without him (in it).
 The tips of his Cochran® jump boots glistened like black water reflecting from a Georgia swamp.

 Harris waved our boy out of the dirt, spun off his cap, and dropped into the pit hard.
 While perfectly flat, he pulled himself forward with quick twists of his arms and elbows and pushed with swift kicks of his knees and feet.
 He plowed through the soil like an International-Harvester® and he slithered 13-yards faster than an alligator in Georgia’s Okefenokee Swamp.
 When Lt.
-Harris stood, gathered his cap from the dirt, and brushed himself off, three buttons from his fatigue shirt hung by a thread.
+Harris stood, gathered his cap from the dirt, and brushed himself off, three buttons from his fatigue shirt hung by a single thread.

 Drop and give me 20 and get back in the dirt is what we were expecting.
 Instead, Harris, about two inches from the recruit’s face unleashed in a low growl, “Five good men die in Vietnam every day,” then he let loose with his loud commanding voice “because of fuck-ups like you, get outta’ my sight, you worthless piece of shit.”